 An ultrasound is done to examine the thyroid gland or the abdominal and pelvic regions.
 It can detect cysts and masses.
 In obstetrics, ultrasounds assess the growth and well-being of the foetus.
 A nuchal translucency ultrasound is part of the Integrated Prenatal Screening (IPS) test to assess a baby’s risk of having Down Syndrome.

-The HGH Diagnostic Imaging Department provides specialized ultrasound exams such as carotid Doppler, small part, thyroid, breast, shoulder and echocardiogram.
+The HGH Medical Imaging Department provides specialized ultrasound exams such as carotid Doppler, small part, thyroid, breast, shoulder and echocardiogram.

 How to access our services?